pkini2002/HPE-Swarm-Learning/Starting-SWCI-Web-Mode.md

 ## Code for creating, assigning , registering and finalizing the tasks in WEB Mode along with the desired o/p

   <a href="https://github.com/vidyesh-kumar/HPE_CTY/blob/main/SWCI_WEB_Mode.ipynb">SWCI WEB Mode Simulation in Jupyter Notebook</a>

+- Note: The community edition doesn't have the permission to create multiple contracts